GoldLink

-D'Anthony William Carlos (born May 17, 1993), better known by his stage name GoldLink, is an American rapper and singer.
-In 2014, he released his debut mixtape, The God Complex, which received critical acclaim.
-In June 2015, GoldLink was chosen as part of the XXL Freshman Class.
-In October 2015, he released his second mixtape, And After That, We Didn't Talk, which was supported by the singles "Dance on Me" and "Spectrum".
-His debut album, At What Cost, was released in March 2017 to positive reviews.
-The album's lead single, "Crew" (featuring Brent Faiyaz and Shy Glizzy), peaked at number 45 on the Billboard Hot 100 chart and earned GoldLink his first Grammy nomination.
-His second studio album, Diaspora, was released in June 2019.
+D'Anthony William Carlos (born May 17, 1993), better known by his stage name GoldLink, is an American rapper and singer from Washington, D.C.

+He gained recognition following the release of his debut mixtape The God Complex (2014), which was met with critical acclaim.
+In 2015, he was chosen as part of the XXL Freshman Class and released his second mixtape, And After That, We Didn't Talk.
+He signed with RCA Records to release his 2016 single "Crew" (featuring Brent Faiyaz and Shy Glizzy), which peaked at number 45 on the Billboard Hot 100, received sextuple platinum certification by the Recording Industry Association of America (RIAA), and was nominated for Best Rap/Sung Performance at the 59th Annual Grammy Awards.
+It preceded his debut studio album At What Cost (2017), which was met with continued positive reception despite trailing the single's commercial success.
+His second album, Diaspora (2019), entered the Billboard 200 at number 77.

 Early life

 GoldLink's father was a parks and recreation worker and his mother a secretary at a law firm.
 After his parents separated, GoldLink moved to Bowie, Maryland with his mother and eventually settled in Virginia.
 He graduated from Hayfield Secondary School in Alexandria, Virginia.